Stefan Nemanja

 Stefan Nemanja (Serbian Cyrillic: Стефан Немања, /sh/; c.
 1113 or 1114 – 13 February 1199) was the Grand Prince (Veliki Župan) of the Serbian Grand Principality (also known as Raška, lat.
 Rascia) from 1166 to 1196.
 A member of the Vukanović dynasty, Nemanja founded the Nemanjić dynasty, and is remembered for his contributions to Serbian culture and history, founding what would evolve into the Serbian Empire, as well as the national church.
 According to the Serbian Academy of Sciences and Arts, Nemanja is also among the most remarkable Serbs for his literary contributions and altruistic attributes.

 In 1196, after three decades of warfare and negotiations, including the Third Norman invasion of the Balkans (1185–1186) which consolidated Serbia while distinguishing it from both Western and Byzantine spheres of influence, Nemanja abdicated in favour of his middle son Stefan Nemanjić, who later became the first King of Serbia.
 Nemanja ultimately went to Mount Athos, where he became a monk and took the name of Simeon, joining his youngest son (later known as Saint Sava), who had already become the first archbishop of the Serbian Orthodox Church.

 Together with his son Saint Sava, Nemanja restored the Hilandar Monastery at Mount Athos from 1198 to 1199, and issued the "Charter of Hilandar".
 The monastery thus became the center of Serbian Orthodox monasticism at Athos.
 Shortly after his death, the Serbian Orthodox Church canonized Stefan Nemanja, under the name Saint Simeon the Myroblyte (Свети Симеон Мироточиви).

 Early life

 Nemanja was born around the year 1113 or 1114 AD in Ribnica, Zeta (in the vicinity of present-day Podgorica, the capital of Montenegro).
-He was the youngest son of Zavida, a Prince of Zahumlje, who after a conflict with his brothers was sent to Ribnica where he had the title of Lord.
+He was the youngest son of Zavida, a Prince of Zachlumia, who after a conflict with his brothers was sent to Ribnica where he had the title of Lord.
 Zavida (Beli Uroš) was most probably a son of Uroš I or Vukan.
 Since western Zeta was under Roman Catholic jurisdiction, Nemanja received a Latin baptism, although much of his later life was spent balancing Western and Eastern forms of Christianity.